ShadenSmith/ghpages-test/docs/_posts/2020-04-15-zero-reduce-scatter.md

 ### Results

-We have evaluated our reduce-scatter implementation of ZeRO Stage 1 on two different types of hardware and compared the relative communication time compared to our original all-reduce implementation.
+We have evaluated our reduce-scatter implementation of ZeRO Stage 1 on two different types of hardware and compared the relative gradient communication time with our original all-reduce implementation.
 The amount of communication time reduction is relative to the bandwidth available your cluster.
 For example, we see a more dramatic impact of reduce-scatter on lower speed interconnects.